 On June 23, 2016, a majority of voters in the United Kingdom elected to withdraw from the European Union in a national referendum.
 Intention to withdraw from the European Union was provided to the European Council on March 29, 2017.
 This notification has triggered a negotiation period for the terms of withdrawal from the European Union that may last for at least two years.
-The decision to withdraw from the European Union has created significant uncertainty about the future relationship between the United Kingdom and the European Union, including with respect to the laws and regulations that will apply as the United Kingdom determines which European Union laws to replace or replicate in the event of a withdrawal.
-It is not known at this time how Brexit will impact the relationship between the United Kingdom and the European Union.
-Any negotiated relationship could negatively impact the free movement of goods and individuals between the United Kingdom and the European Union or required additional presence (directly or indirectly) to be established within the European Union in order to support clinical trials within the European Union.
+As of the date hereof, the United Kingdom and the European Union have not finalized the terms of withdrawal.
+If no terms are finalized prior to the March 29, 2019 deadline, there will be no transitional period and the Treaty on the European Union and the Treaty on the Functioning of the European Union will cease to apply to the United Kingdom from that date.
+The decision to withdraw from the European Union has created significant uncertainty about the future relationship between the United Kingdom and the European Union, including with respect to the laws and regulations that will apply as the United Kingdom determines which European Union.
+The results of the negotiation periodul negatively impact the free movement of goods and individuals between the United Kingdom and the European Union or required additional presence (directly or indirectly) to be established within the European Union in order to support clinical trials within the European Union.
 The decision to withdraw and ongoing Brexit negotiations have also caused significant market volatility and currency exchange rate fluctuations.
 These developments, or the perception that any of them could occur, may have a material adverse effect on global economic conditions and the stability of global financial markets, and may significantly reduce global market liquidity and restrict the ability of key market participants to operate in certain financial markets.
 Any of these factors could depress economic activity and restrict our access to capital, which could have a material adverse effect on our business, financial condition and results of operations and reduce the price of our securities.
 In addition, currency exchange rates in the pounds sterling and the euro with respect to each other and the U.S. dollar have already been adversely affected by these developments.
-Should th
+Should this foreign exchange volatility continue, it could cause volatility in our quarterly financial results which may affect the market price of our ADSs.